wrsturgeon/spotatui/README.md

 ## In-App Settings

-Press `Alt-,` to open the **Settings** screen, where you can customize Spotatui without editing config files manually.
+Press `Alt-,` to open the **Settings** screen, where you can customize spotatui without editing config files manually.

 ### Settings Categories